Central Trains

-Central Trains was a train operating company in the United Kingdom owned by National Express that operated a variety of local and inter-regional trains from 2 March 1997 until 11 November 2007.
+Central Trains was a British train operating company owned by National Express that operated a variety of local and inter-regional trains from 2 March 1997 until 11 November 2007.

 Overview

 Created out of the Central division of Regional Railways during the Privatisation of British Rail, Central Trains passed into the private sector on 2 March 1997.
 The franchise was awarded to National Express, who maintained control of the company until its eventual demise in 2007.
 Central Trains employed over 2,400 staff.

 The company invested significantly in rolling stock, with significant orders for new trains placed and the fleet later further grown through the acquisition of trains made surplus by other companies.
 Despite a reduction in the area covered during the ten years of its existence, the company grew its core fleet from fewer than 300 passenger vehicles to a total of 379 – a capacity increase of over 28%.
 It also refurbished a number of its stations, introducing ticket gates, help points and live information boards.

 Central Trains also clamped down on vandalism on its trains and fare evasion, including through a controversial poster campaign publicising the names and addresses of passengers who had been fined for not having valid tickets.

 The franchise gained a reputation for poor timekeeping: its best performing period between 2000 and 2007 still saw one in six trains five minutes late or more, with punctuality dropping as low as 61% in 2003.
 The company also suffered from ongoing staff relations problems which led to extensive and long-lasting cancellations of Sunday services.

 Following a government policy announced in 2004, Central Trains was eventually disbanded in November 2007 with its services dispersed amongst London Midland, East Midlands Trains and CrossCountry.